Primary Care in Rochester and Kasson

 BPH

 If you find yourself waking up multiple times a night to use the restroom or struggling to start a urinary stream, you are not alone.
-These are classic signs of Benign Prostatic Hyperplasia (BPH).
+These are classic signs of benign prostatic hyperplasia or BPH.

 What is BPH?